Watch preview of 'Roger Federer, Everywhere is Home'

 ESPN was recently granted an all-access look at life on the road for Federer, who embarked on a whirlwind exhibition tour two days after the end of the 2019 season.
 He played five matches with Alexander Zverev over seven days across Mexico and South America, including a contest in front of world-record-breaking crowd (42,517) at the Plaza de Toros bullring in Mexico City.

-You can watch "Roger Federer: Everywhere is Home" on Tuesday on ESPN and the ESPN App (8 p.m.
-ET), but you can check out a few sneak peeks here:
+Watch "Roger Federer: Everywhere is Home" on Tuesday, Dec.
+17, on ESPN and the ESPN App, but, in the meantime, check out a few sneak peeks here:

 Federer's attempt to set a world record